 Norasia not only rented from GE Seaco but also from other container rental companies and also had its own containers.
 All those containers, if they were not used for transport, were stored at depot holders such as VGC and, if necessary, offered for repair there.

 The question that arose was whether GE Seaco could only get its own containers back after all those costs, which had nothing to do with GE Seaco's containers, had been paid.

 The Supreme Court decides as follows.
 In this case, where a (framework) agreement has been entered into with regard to types of property that belong to a number of (legal) persons, the right of retention vis-à-vis third parties with an older right can only be exercised insofar as it concerns:

 The owners of these latter items need not take into account that their items will be used for the recovery of claims relating to other stored or repaired items.
 The person who receives goods from others for storage or repair can be expected to take into account that these goods may belong to others than his contractual counterparty and that he keeps a proper record of the work carried out, so he is able to specify which costs relate to that property.

 Similar cases occur with some regularity.
 They are resolved along the same lines, whether or not with the intervention of the judge.

 If you would like to talk to a lawyer about whether and to what extent a right of retention or possessory lien can be exercised in the Netherlands, you can of course contact us to consult with us.
+We are there to assist you with solving situations with liens and retention rights.
+Contact us today for a complementary phone call.
 It is not without reason that our motto is "Your problem, our concern."